Quantum gravity effects on compact star cores

 In summery, we discussed the structure of ultra-compact star cores by a simple effective quantum gravity model.
 The model, GUP, introduces a new equation of state, determined by eqn.s (\ref{particlenumb1density}), (\ref{properENERGYDENSITY}) and (\ref{properpressure1}).
 By plugging the equation of state into TOV equations, we found some different features from previous works in literature.

 Since quantum gravitational effects play an important role only in high density, we considered configurations in which a star is almost composed of ultra relativistic particles.
 The asymptotic solutions near the center are given by (\ref{asymptosloulittelr}) and (\ref{ABQFREsults-1}).
 The complete picture is given by numerical calculation.
 Quantum gravitational effects play a leading role only in a relatively small range $\sim 10^3\;r_0=10^3\;\sqrt{\beta_0}\,\Delta_{\textrm{min}}$.
 Outside this region, the solutions are determined by eqn (\ref{noqgultracase}) and (\ref{ABnotQFREsults-1}).
 Our discussion can be applied to neutron stars, for example.
+An upper bound of $\beta_0 < 10^{37}$ was also achieved in Table VI.
+However, this bound is larger than $\beta_0 < 10^{36}$, obtained from the precision measurement of Lamb shift.
+On the other hand, simple electroweak estimation gives a better bound $\beta_0 < 10^{34}$ than both of them.
+There are two ways to model compact stars.
+One is including the nuclear interactions and another is to incorporate quantum gravity effects.
+It is of interest that our results show that the two ways give the same mass limit of neutron stars.
+It would be of importance in the future work to combine both methods together in modelling compact stars.
+We hope the refined models can further narrow the range of $\beta_0$.

 { }